Yonge Street Improvements

 Project Update

-Some utility work is already complete.
-Phase one of construction has started and includes installing retaining walls, noise barriers and temporary traffic signals, and relocating hydrolines, watermains and utilities.
-Crews are also replacing a hydro plant on Yonge Street to support electrical distribution system upgrades that are necessary for future development.
+Phase one included installing retaining walls, noise barriers and temporary traffic signals, and relocating hydro lines, watermains and utilities.
+Traffic signals were realigned at the Upper Canada Mall and the NewRoads GM dealership.
+Crews also replaced a hydro plant on Yonge Street to support electrical distribution system upgrades that are necessary for future development.

 Traveller Safety